samali0996/perserve-message-ordering/README.md

 If we want to decrease # of subscribers, we will need the system to 'rebalance' partition/consumer grouping such that another consumer will be subscribed to that partition

 ### What if message processing fails?
-If a message fails to be processed (inserted / updated the db), we can have a certain amount of retry rates, we can log the failure, and we can eventually disregard the message so the consumer does not hang on 1 message
+If a message fails to be processed (inserted / updated the db), we can have a certain amount of retry rates, since the record is still in the kafka topic. we can log the failure, and we can eventually disregard the message so the consumer does not hang on 1 message after x number of retries

 ### What if timestamps are unreliable?
 - Can store them at the consumer level, so that our control over the environment can guarentee time stamp consistency